Interview with Norman Mongan

 Concert performances, anything live!
 I’ve always felt quite restricted in a recording studio, and one of my wishes for the future would be to do a live performance album.
 I always sing better, and with more emotion, when I have an audience in front of me, and I love the rapport that I can achieve with an audience.

-What are your favorite tracks on your latest Encore or My Ireland albums?
+What are your favourite tracks on your latest Encore or My Ireland albums?

-My favorite track on the My Ireland album is “Macushla”, a song I’ve always loved, but was always considered a man’s song.
+My favourite track on the My Ireland album is “Macushla” a song I’ve always loved, but was always considered a man’s song.
 But when you read through the lyrics, you wonder why other women have not been singing it.
 After all it’s about one’s mother.